NDaria-Cyber/Blocked-Suspicious-Outbound-Activity-via-Firewall-Real-Reconstructed-Incident-/README.md

 - Quarantined and deleted the detected malware

 ## Impact
-- No confirmed compromise
+- Partial compromise confirmed : malware executed locally, but the C2 outbound connections were blocked likely before they could reach the server.
 - Potential C2 communication blocked with the help of a Firewall
 - Possible malware multiplicating stopped

+## Limitations
+- No packet capture (PCAP) available for the analysis
+- No process-level correlation (PID-connection)
+- No firewall logs exported

 ## Recommendations
 - DNS filtering/ reputation checks
 - Enable Ad-Blocker or Anti-Tracker
 - Monitor alerts on high volume connections to an unknown IP
 - Monitor for any possible reocurrences
-- Autplay/Plugins disabled to block JavaScript or Flash from executing automatically
+- Plugins disabled to block JavaScript from executing automatically

 **Note** : Evidence from this incident was not preserved.
 This analysis is based on observations and technical understanding of Firewall and Network behaviour.